EbenZergaw/spider-crm/README.md

 The company's operations revolve around sourcing materials and products to meet the demands of the agriculture, manufacturing, and real estate industries.
 Additionally, HydroTech competes in tenders to win contracts for large scale projects in both the private and the public sector.

 The company employees roughly 100 people whose job functions range from engineering to sales and marketing.
-As HydroTech's operations scale, they've been struggled to manage and keep track of their customers, contracts, and tenders.
-In addition to incoming deals, HydroTech also has to keep up with previous customer relationships for maintenance, processing orders, and installations.
+As HydroTech's operations scale, they've been struggled to manage and keep track of their customer data.
+In addition to incoming deals, HydroTech also has to keep up with previous customer relationships for processing orders and managing projects.
 They're seeking a solution for these problem so that they can remain organized and provide satisfactory service for their customers.

-## Use Cases
+This solution will be a CRM with project management capabilities that will used by HydroTech's management, customer service, and sales team for managing client relations, work flows, and tasks.

-The product will be used by HydroTech's management, customer service, and sales team for managing client relations, work flows, and tasks.
+The three main use cases are as follows:

 1. Customer Interaction and Data Entry
     - Process new orders and service requests.